France to stay in Mali until stability restored

 One senior government adviser in Nigeria said the Mali deployment was stretching the country's military.

 "The whole thing's a mess.
 We don't have any troops with experience of those extreme conditions, even of how to keep all that sand from ruining your equipment.
-And we're facing battle-hardened guys who live in those dunes," said the adviser, who asked not to be named.
+And we're facing battle-hardened guys who live in those dunes," the adviser said, asking not to be named because of the sensitivity of the subject.

 FRENCH LINING UP SUPPORT

-Fabius has said Gulf Arab states would help the Mali campaign, while Belgium said on Tuesday it would send two C130 transport planes and two medical helicopters following a request from Paris.
+Fabius has said Gulf Arab states would help the Mali campaign while Belgium said on Tuesday it would send two C130 transport planes and two medical helicopters to Mali following a request from Paris.

 A meeting of donors for the operation was expected to be held in Addis Ababa at the end of January.